jxguan/jxguan.github.io/_news/announcement_1.md

 related_posts: false
 ---

-In September 2023, I will join NYU Courant as a Faculty Fellow / Assistant Professor.
+In September 2023, I will join NYU Courant as an Assistant Professor / Faculty Fellow.